Join a Great Team, Work for a Great Cause

 Description

 The intern will gain hands-on experience identifying, propagating, and cultivating New England native plants.
-As a member of our small, dedicated nursery team, the intern assists in many facets of nursery operations, including propagation of numerous species, retail plant sales, seed collection and processing, record keeping, and public information duties.
+As a member of our small, dedicated nursery team, the intern assists in many facets of nursery operations, including propagation and care of numerous species, retail plant sales, seed collection and processing, record keeping, and public information duties.
 This is an opportunity to gain valuable skills by learning from staff, coordinating volunteers, leading projects, and participating in the development of an expanding nursery.
 The intern will also complete a special project of their interest, participate in educational activities, network with professionals, and attend field trips.
 The internship provides entry into both native plant studies and nursery management.

 Desired Skills